fauna-labs/fauna-market/session-service/README.md

 database secret is available to the browser and made part of the URL, so anyone who knows about a demo session database can run any query.

 However, in the absence of vandalism, this setup allows the browser to illustrate queries that would usually be run in a more secure context, making for a better demo.
-This session service also illustrates a useful patter in FaunaDB: using a serverless function with privileged access to the database to dole out keys with lower levels of access.
+This session service also illustrates a useful SaaS pattern in FaunaDB: using a serverless function with privileged access to the database to dole out keys with lower levels of access.

 This repo ships with the app pointed at a copy of this service managed by Fauna.
 That means you can hack on the app all you want without even needing a FaunaDB